CUBRID/cubrid-manual/en/admin/config.rst

 **optimizer_enable_merge_join**

     **optimizer_enable_merge_join** is a parameter to specify whether to include sort merge join plan as a candidate of query plans or not.
 The default is **no**.
 Regarding sort merge join, see :ref:`sql-hint`.

+**use_stat_estimation**

+    **use_stat_estimation** is a parameter to specify whether to use the estimated information in calculating statistics or not.
+The default is no. The estimated information generated by the heap manager while processing DML is associated with the number of added objects. it is relatively accurate for the number of total objects, NOT for the number of distinct values.

 **pthread_scope_process**